vighanesh2/personal-page/README.md

 - Adjust the rendering quality in the Three.js components
 - Ensure your browser supports WebGL

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements

 - Three.js community for examples and inspiration
 - Next.js documentation
 - Space imagery that inspired the visual effects

----

-Created with ❤️ by [Your Name]